-9. STEADILY IMPROVING CONDITIONS OF RUNNING BUSINESS
+9. STEADILY IMPROVING CONDITIONS FOR RUNNING BUSINESS

-World Bank's report Doing Business 2013 distinguished Poland as greatest improver in terms of ease of doing Business.
+The World Bank's reports 'Doing Business 2010-2016' classified Poland as the greatest improver in terms of ease of doing Business.

-This ranking compares the degree to which a given country has narrowed its distance to the so-called frontier (representing the best performance achieved by any economy on each Doing Business indicator) in the period 2005-2012: Poland limited the distance by 12.3 percentage points, overtaking the Czech Republic, Slovakia and Portugal (which reduced the distance by 9.8 pps, 9.5 pps and 9.0 pps respectively).
+This ranking compares the degree to which a given country has narrowed its distance to the so-called frontier (representing the best performance achieved by any economy on each Doing Business indicator) in the period 2010-2016: Poland limited the distance by 13.3 percentage points, overtaking Slovenia, the Czech Republic, Croatia and Romania.